Doubly linked list header.

 | list | A pointer to the list_t to initialize. |

-Check if an entry belongs to a specific list.
+Check if an entry is in a list.

 - Parameters